thaabomb/EightyPercentSafer/outline-002.md

 - Describe the result
   - ~Introduce the metric~
+    - My recent research into the metric has torpedoed this approach
-  - Describe the time history of the metric
+  - Describe the time history of ~the metric~
-  - Describe the improvement in the metric
+  - Describe the improvement in ~the metric~
   - Describe the political influences that kicked off the improvement effort
   - Segue to Act II: how did the aviation industry achieve an 83% improvement in 10 years?
 - Describe the changes made by the aviation industry that enabled that result
+  - The Legislation
+  - GAIN
+  - CAST
+    - Specific safety enhancements
+  - Segue to Act III: how can my industry do what aviation did?
 - Describe how nothing that was done is specific to aviation.
 Generalize the concepts and explain how they could be applied in any industry.
   - Non-punitive
   - Confidential